 7. Academic Integrity Allegations and Withdrawal/Assignment of Grades

 a.
 If a student is referred to the Office of Student Conduct for an academic integrity allegation, the student may not drop the course until the academic integrity processes are complete.
 If a student drops or withdraws, the student will be reinstated to the course in question.
-A student should continue attending class and participating in course work until the disciplinary process is complete.
-If it is determined that the student was not responsible for academic integrity violations and/or the referring faculty member allows the student to withdraw from the course, the student may file a request with the Associate Vice Provost for Student Affairs for approval to drop the course or withdraw from the University retroactively.
+A student should continue attending class and participating in coursework until the disciplinary process is complete.
+If it is determined that the student was not responsible for academic integrity violations and/or the referring faculty member allows the student to withdraw from the course, the student may file a request with their academic associate dean for approval to drop the course or withdraw from the university retroactively.

 8. Academic Integrity Appeals

 Appeals of academic integrity decisions are separate from the grade appeal process.
 The designated appellate officer in academic integrity cases is the associate academic dean of the college where the student is enrolled or the associate academic dean of the college housing the course where the violation occurred.
 In situations where the associate academic dean participated in the hearing as the student conduct officer/investigator or instructor of record, the designated appeal officer is the academic dean.
 The appeals process related to academic integrity violations is detailed in Part I, section C.5 (Disciplinary Appeals Procedures) of the Code of Student Conduct.